pydicom/pynetdicom/docs/examples/storage.rst

 received over the association we write the dataset to file and then return a 0x0000 *Success* :ref:`status <storage_statuses>`.

-If you're going to write SOP Instances (datasets) to file it's recommended that you ensure the file is conformant with the
+If you're going to write SOP instances (datasets) to file it's recommended that you ensure the file is conformant with the
 `DICOM File Format <http://dicom.nema.org/medical/dicom/current/output/html/part10.html#chapter_7>`_, which requires adding the File Meta Information.